MatteoBattilani/fileOrganizer/README.md

 During the cycle, the script prints the information about the files: name, type and size in bytes.

-In addition to printing out the information as I move files around, I need to keep track of the files by creating a "**recap.csv**" document with the same information.
+In addition to printing out the information as I move files around, I need to keep track of the files by creating a "**recap.csv**" (called "Resoconto.csv" in my code) document with the same information.
 The final structure of the files folder should be:

 - files